rundeck/docs/docs/learning/howto/acls/group-apikey.md

 # Group/API Key Create User API Ke

 ## Use Case Description
+Users who don't have admin access may not have the ability to create API tokens.
+To create tokens for yourself, add this snippet to your ACL policies for and appropriate group.
 Assign members of a specific Rundeck Group access to create API keys associated with their username.

 ## Code Description